 You’ll find them for breakfast, lunch and dinner.
 They’re in your air, your water and your food.
-Heavy metals are everywhere despite your best efforts.
+Heavy metals are everywhere … despite your best efforts.

 “The levels aren’t high enough to harm humans, but mercury accumulates in wildlife and can climb up the food chain, so it could be bad news for coastal ecosystems,”

 I’d say that makes it a threat to humans and our dogs.

 He points to studies showing a link to the country’s use of petroleum products.
 High levels of heavy metals generally relate to environmental pollution.
-Bone tissues appear to be a long-term bio-indicator of environmental exposure to heavy metals like lead, cadmium and mercury.
+Bone tissues appear to be a long-term bio-indicator of environmental exposure to heavy metals … metals like lead, cadmium and mercury.

 “Why didn’t he pull his pet food off the market when he knew he had a problem?”

-Dr Dodd tested many other brands of pet food, which all contained various levels of aluminum, mercury, cadmium and lead.
-She was especially interested in aluminum because it was in all the foods tested, and at a much higher level than the other heavy metals.
+Dr Dodd tested many other brands of pet food,… which all contained various levels of aluminum, mercury, cadmium and lead.
+She was especially interested in aluminum because it was in all the foods tested … and at a much higher level than the other heavy metals.

 Food-producing livestock take aluminum into their tissues through their own food sources.
 Aluminum concentrates as it goes up the food chain … and of course, we and our dogs are at the very top of this food chain.

 Today, women are dying at earlier ages and with higher mercury levels in their bodies.
-Human babies are being born with heavy metals and toxic substances that will cause disease.
+Babies are born with levels of heavy metals and toxic substances that will cause disease.

 Watchdogs On The Job